-Are you building a custom gaming rig and are unsure about whether can you SLI two different GPUs, then here we will try to dispel your concerns.
+Are you building a custom gaming rig and unsure whether you can SLI two different GPUs?
+Then here we will try to dispel your concerns.

-For starters, know that SLI is a technology that is used by NVIDIA for its multi-GPU setup.
+For starters, know that SLI is a technology that NVIDIA uses for its multi-GPU setup.
 The AMD counterpart for SLI is Crossfire.

-So the simplest answer to the question whether you can SLI two different NVIDIA GPUs is NO!
+So the most straightforward answer to whether you can SLI two different NVIDIA GPUs is NO!
 You cannot SLI two different NVIDIA Graphics Cards.
 NVIDIA is very inflexible in this regard.

-AMD Crossfire, on the other hand, offers some flexibility in terms of the GPUs that you can pair.
+On the other hand, AMD Crossfire offers some flexibility in terms of the GPUs you can pair.

-However, there are a few other very important aspects about NVIDIA SLI that you MUST learn before you continue building your custom rig.
+However, there are a few other fundamental aspects of NVIDIA SLI that you MUST learn before you continue building your custom rig.

-Here we explore the concept of SLI in depth and also talk about whether SLI is still relevant.
+Here we explore the concept of SLI in-depth and discuss whether SLI is still relevant.

 FYI; What is SLI Technology?

 SLI is a Multi-GPU technology used by NVIDIA.
-This is worth noting especially for those who confuse the term “SLI” as an umbrella term for AMD multi graphics cards technology as well.
+This is worth noting, especially for those who confuse “SLI” as an umbrella term for AMD multi-graphics card technology.

-SLI practically allows 2x improvement in performance when used right.
-However, whether a game supports multiple GPUs or not depends on the drivers installed and NOT on the game.
+SLI practically allows 2x performance improvement when used right.
+However, whether a game supports multiple GPUs depends on the drivers installed and NOT on the game.

-The NVIDIA drivers dictate whether a certain game would support SLI or not.
-If a particular game doesn’t yet support SLI, you can pray that the next driver update would bring with it the SLI Profile for that game, however, there is no guarantee (in fact NVIDIA would no longer release SLI profiles for any future games, more on this below)
+The NVIDIA drivers dictate whether a particular game would support SLI or not.
+If a specific game doesn’t yet support SLI, you can pray that the next driver update will bring the SLI Profile for that game.
+However, there is no guarantee (in fact, NVIDIA would no longer release SLI profiles for any future games, more on this below)